-Having starred in Wonder Woman as butt-kicking Amazonian warrior Penthiselea, Elite CrossFit competitor Brooke Ence knows a thing or two about being a female boss!
+Having starred in Wonder Woman as butt-kicking Amazonian warrior Penthiselea, Elite CrossFit competitor Brooke Ence knows a thing about being a female boss!

 Brooke’s Naked Training App is a global hit.
-The synchronicity of beauty and brains inspired me to delve deep into the past, present and future of the girl who is seemingly unstoppable.
-Speaking from her home in Santa Cruz, CA, Brooke spoke in a cool, soothing tone that created the perfect dichotomy between power and inner-peace.
+The synchronicity of beauty and brains inspired me to delve deep into the past, present and future of the seemingly unstoppable girl.
+Brooke spoke in a calm, soothing tone from her Santa Cruz, CA home, which created the perfect dichotomy between power and inner peace.

-“Initially, I launched an eBook with my partner Jake which was a transformation program and that naturally grew into an app,” she says.
+“Initially, I launched an eBook with my partner Jake who was a transformation program and that naturally grew into an app,” she says.

-“You can move freely through the programs and there are home bodyweight and dumbbell programs available, so you can switch between gym and home.
-It’s been a lifesaver during lockdown and it’s great if you’re traveling.
-The app is for men and women.
-We all have the same muscles and don’t need to train differently- it just depends on your goals and starting point.”
-A self-confessed macro machine, Brooke insists dietary data is of primary importance in order to support a consistent training program.
+“You can move freely through the programs, and home bodyweight and dumbbell programs are available, so you can switch between gym and home.
+It’s been a lifesaver during the lockdown, and it’s great if you’re traveling.
+The app is for people of all genders.
+We all have the same muscles and don’t need to train differently- it depends on your goals and starting point.”
+Brooke, a confessed macro machine, insists dietary data is of primary importance to support a consistent training program.

-“Macro diets have become very popular and there’s a reason for that, but a lot of people don’t actually know what macros are and just jump on the bandwagon,” she says.
+“Macro diets have become very popular, and there’s a reason for that, but a lot of people don’t know what macros are and just jump on the bandwagon,” she says.
 “This is how macro diets first became a trend.
-Realistically, all you’re doing is hitting a certain number of carbs, proteins and fats in order to structure your caloric intake.
+Realistically, you’re hitting a certain number of carbs, proteins and fats to structure your caloric intake.
 This is what helps me best to maintain my body composition and performance.
-We need data and that’s what macros are for.
+We need data, and that’s what macros are for.
 It’s much easier for a coach to look at hard data and make changes rather than trust someone’s word.
-99% of the time as a coach you’d predict someone was ‘accidentally’ lying because if you need help, you’ve not been doing it correctly and likely have been doing things mindlessly.
+99% of the time as a coach, you’d predict someone was ‘accidentally’ lying because if you need help, you’ve not been doing it correctly and likely have been doing things mindlessly.

 “Even as a professional athlete, I always enlist a coach to help calculate and monitor my macros.
-I was never over-consuming, but I am a total snacker, I love snacks, so to get someone to sit down and pay attention to what they’re eating helps to work on habits, and change not only what you’re putting in your body, but the way you feel about certain types of foods.
-There can be a lot of underlying connections or emotions attached to certain foods and we need to dig down and identify those by using data.
-It doesn’t matter whether your goal is to gain weight or lose weight.
+I was never over-consuming, but I am a total snacker; I love snacks, so to get someone to sit down and pay attention to what they’re eating helps to work on habits and change not only what you’re putting in your body but the way you feel about certain types of foods.
+There can be a lot of underlying connections or emotions attached to certain foods, and we need to dig down and identify those by using data.
+Whether your goal is to gain or lose weight doesn’t matter.
 It’s very empowering for someone to know they can control the physical outcome of what they’re putting into their body.
-It can be so scary to feel you’re out of control with food and you need help.
-Consistency and slow changes give you the power and the understanding you need to change your diet for good.”
+Feeling you’re out of control with food and need help can be scary.
+Consistency and slow changes give you the power and understanding to change your diet for good.”

 As a former figure competitor, Brooke has since made a name on the CrossFit circuit and adapted her food intake accordingly.